 3. Lisbon holds the Guinness World Record for the largest bean stew (feijoada, which is also the national dish of Brazil) ever served, which was served to 15,000 people on a 5km-long table on the Vasco da Gama bridge (the longest bridge in Europe) during its inauguration.

-2. Lisbon also hold the Guinness World Record for…the slowest construction of a church…ever.
+2. Lisbon also holds the Guinness World Record for…the slowest construction of a church…ever.
 Work started in the 17th century (in 1681) on the Santa Engracia church (now the Panteao Nacional – the National Pantheon), but the final dome was added in 1966.
 You can blame curses, the earthquake, and y’know, architects dying for that one.